redhatHameed/openshift-app-development/README.md

 ### Running the CICD process

-Having done the preparation above, we now have three seperate and indepent piplines that deploy our microservices in line with the blue-green deployment paradigm described here :
+Having done the preparation above, we now have three seperate and independent pipelines that deploy our microservices in line with the blue-green deployment paradigm described here :
   - https://martinfowler.com/bliki/BlueGreenDeployment.html

-Deployments are triggered by interacting with the jobs in Jenkins and by pushs to the master branches of each microservice in git (gogs).
+Deployments are triggered by interacting with the jobs in Jenkins and by git pushs to the master branches of each microservice in gogs.